If you need to maintain a gravel drive, using a 4-In-1 bucket and land plane is a great way to go about it.

 This video features a gravel driveway that’s about 75 yards (68.6 m) long and runs along the shady side of the property owner’s home, where grandkids love to play in the summertime.

-When added a patio to the east side of the house, the driveway was flush with the surface of the patio.
+When they added a patio to the east side of the house, the driveway was flush with the surface of the patio.
 But over time, the gravel has spread out and worn away, and the step up from the drive to the patio has led to a few skinned knees and teary eyes.
 Now is the time to restore that level so the grandkids don’t keep tripping over it, and smooth everything out for a nice even finish.

 For this project, we’ll be using a John Deere 2025R Compact Utility Tractor (US CA).
 It has 25 engine horsepower (18.64 kW) and a hydrostatic transmission.
 We’ve also added a Mauser cab, and a 120R loader with a lift capacity of more than 1,000 pounds (453.6 kg).